cryogars/ice-road-copters/README.md

--d debug         turns on debugging logging [Options: True or False] -a asp_dir       Directory with ASP binary files [Can be either ASP or ASP/bin directory] -s shp_fp        Shapefile to align with [road shapefile to use to tie reference DEM to your point cloud]
+-d debug         turns on debugging logging [Options: True or False] -a asp_dir       Directory with ASP binary files [Can be either ASP or ASP/bin directory] -s shp_fp        Shapefile to align with [road shapefile to use to tie reference DEM to your point cloud] -g geoid         Is the reference DEM in geoid?
+[Default: False]
 ```